By Lisa Major

 Before we dive into the strategies, let’s first examine what experiential marketing is and why it works so darn well.
 Unlike traditional marketing strategies like print and radio ads that target passive consumers, experiential actively engages consumers.
 And instead of the typical advertising noise that goes in one ear and out the other, brand experiences stimulate the senses and encourage interactivity which creates an emotional tie to the brand.
 Those emotional ties form deep and meaningful connections that just don’t happen with traditional ads.

-Street team marketing (also known as guerrilla marketing) is one of the most cost-effective experiential strategies.
+Street team marketing is one of the most cost-effective experiential strategies.
 This strategy consists of putting together a team of brand ambassadors who will hit the streets and promote your brand to consumers where they work, live, and play.
 You can opt to distribute product samples or branded giveaways, offer incentives that will drive traffic to a physical or online location, demonstrate your product or service, collect leads, and more.
 Street team and guerrilla marketing is a tried and true strategy that has helped make a name for companies for decades.

 Product sampling events are a great way to introduce your brand to customers, launch new products, and create awareness for existing products.
 These types of events work particularly well for food and beverage companies, but they can work for other industries as well.
 By allowing consumers to try before they buy, you give them the opportunity to discover something new with no strings attached and consumers dig that.

 Trade shows are a great way to get exposure for your small business without spending a fortune.
 In today’s experience-driven space, companies are turning to experiential tactics to reach attendees by breathing life into the once boring and stiff booth space.
 Keep in mind though, when exhibiting at a trade show, you have to stand out.
 You need a FOMO (fear of missing out) factor.
 Something that will grab the attendees attention, drive traffic to your booth, and makes people want to stay at your booth.